RyanZotti/DockerSpark/README.md

 ## Instructions

 Get all of the dependencies.
-I have saved all of these in my own S3 bucket in case the people that originally made them stop supporting them
+I have saved all of these in my own S3 bucket in case the people that originally made them stop supporting them.

 	# Get Java 8, required by Spark
 	wget https://s3.amazonaws.com/self-driving-car/spark-dependencies/jdk-8u111-linux-x64.tar.gz